bbeaudoin/ansible-pikvm/README.md

 ### Ansible and Playbook Configuration
 The primary ansible.cfg lives in /etc/ansible/ansible.cfg along with the primary inventory in /etc/ansible/hosts.
-It is often best to use a local ansible.cfg and inventory file or directory, I've used ansible.cfg and an inventory directory with the primary hosts file in `./inventory/main.yml`.
+It is often best to use a local ansible.cfg and inventory file or directory.

-The inventory contains host-specific configuration information and both host and group variables.
-Hosts and variables in the `all` section are global, group and host-specific variables will override global variables.

 ## Preparing your environment and remote hosts
 Ansible usually uses SSH public key authentication with a private key